thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Temperature goes from 0 to 2 and adds randomness to the answer.

-You have to provide your openAI api key.
+You have to provide your OpenAI API key.

 # analyzeLiterature {-}